hbc/Intro-to-R-2-day/lessons/07_advR-matching.md

 ## The `match` function

-Now that we know how to reorder using indices, we can use the match() function to give us the indices to use to reorder two vectors so they match.
-We'll be using the `match` function to evaluate which samples are present in both dataframes, and then to re-order them.
-This function takes at least 2 arguments:
+Now that we know how to reorder using indices, we can use the `match()` function to match two vectors.
+We'll be using it to evaluate which samples are present in both our counts and metadata dataframes, and then to re-order the columns in the counts matrix to match the row names in the metadata matrix.

+`match()` takes at least 2 arguments:

 1. a vector of values to *be matched*
 2. a vector of values to be *matched against*.

-The function returns the position in the second vector of the matches.
+The function returns the position of the matches (indices) with respect to the second vector, which can be used to re-order it so that it matches the order in the first vector.
 Let's create vectors `first` and `second` to demonstrate how it works:

 ```r
 first <- c("A","B","C","D","E")